anna-filou/LGBTmyths.com/about.md

 I wrote the original content for this website, but realize the most effective way to challenge misinformation is through collaboration and feedback.

-That's why I'm committed to incorporating input from visitors, to make this site as informative and impactful as possible.
+That's why I'm looking for input from visitors, to make this site as informative and impactful as possible.

 ## Why did you make this?